• About

 Benefits of Grass Alternatives

-Climate impact: All that mowing and fertilizing has a huge climate footprint.
+All that mowing and fertilizing has a huge climate footprint.
 Collectively American lawnmowers emit an estimated 16 billion pounds of carbon annually!
 Each pound of fertilizer leaves a trail of carbon in its wake and breaks down into nitrous oxide, a greenhouse gas 300 times more potent than carbon.
-Really bad news for our imperiled climate.
-Read more about the how to make your yard eco-friendly here.

-Reduced water use: 40% of all water used in the United States goes to landscaping.
+40% of all water used in the United States goes to landscaping.
 Grass alternatives suited to your climate should require far less water, which will also save you time and money.
+Consider some of these drought-tolerant ground covers to cut back substantially on the water your landscape needs.

-Time savings: No mowing!
-Need I say more?
-(Though depending on how you landscape, you may have more or less weeding to keep up with.
-But once a good groundcover gets established, it shouldn’t be much.)
+Though depending on how you landscape, you may have more or less weeding to keep up with.
+But once a good groundcover gets established, it shouldn’t be much.

 You don’t have to get rid of all of your lawn to greatly reduce the impact of your yard.